hajri94/Predictive-Model-for-Heat-Load-in-Buildings-Connected-to-District-Heating-Network/README.md

 * Seasonal Performance Variations : We evaluate the performance of the model in each month.

 In the Github repository we go to **Organized data** ==> Select the folder **word files** ==> Select the folder **Model Optimization to predict the heat load** ==> Select the file **Data Scenarios and Optimal Parameters to Predict the Heat load.docx**

+The word file delivers the results of different evaluation metrics when evaluating the effect of including various type of input parameters.